Goto main content

 Injured and disabled people urgently need your support

-Whatever you can afford to give will provide immediate help to civilians caught in the middle of this brutal conflict.
+Whatever you can afford to give could provide immediate help to civilians caught in the middle of this brutal conflict.

-Our teams in Gaza are working tirelessly to respond to the urgent humanitarian crisis, but we really need your support.
-Together, we can deliver:
+Our teams in Gaza have been working tirelessly to respond to the urgent humanitarian crisis, thanks to our supporters.

 • Essential supplies

-Our teams are working in shelters throughout Gaza providing essential assistance, including the distribution of crutches and wheelchairs, hygiene supplies, dignity kits and first aid kits.
+Our teams have been working in shelters throughout Gaza providing essential assistance.
+And since the beginning of the conflict, we have disctributed a large quantity of humanitarian equipment, including distribution of crutches and wheelchairs, hygiene supplies, dignity kits, first aid kits, food and essential household items.

 • Rehabilitation for injured people

-We are planning to provide emergency rehabilitation services for people who have sustained life-changing injuries, like amputations and spinal cord injuries.
+We have provided over 157,100 nursing care sessions as well as more than 169,700 rehabilitation sessions for people who have sustained life-changing injuries, such as amputations and spinal cord injuries.

 • Trauma and mental health support

-Our volunteers have already organised games and recreational activities for more than 18,000 children in emergency shelters.
-These activities are important to help restore a sense of normality for children living in a warzone and ease their anxiety.
+Our volunteers have already organised over 10,000 games and recreational activities for more than 64,000 children in emergency shelters.
+These activities help restore a brief sense of normality for children living in a warzone and ease their anxiety.

 • Emergency safety messages

-As the daily, heavy bombing continues, sadly, it is women and children who are overwhelmingly being injured.
-Together with the United Nations, we have sent out text messages to 1.5 million residents with advice for how to stay as safe as possible.
+Throughout the daily, heavy bombing, sadly, it is women and children who are overwhelmingly being injured.
+Together with the United Nations, we have sent out text messages to 1.5 million residents with advice for how to stay as safe as possible during bombings.

 Together, we can protect and support the most vulnerable people in Gaza.